Green-Screen/Creations/Modules/TerminalService/API Reference.md

 If the event has already been activated and another activate call is created in a seperate script a warning will be pushed and the Security Token will be Nil

 DO NOT RECOMEND
-Do not recomend storeing Tokens in a table nor module script.
+storeing Tokens in a table nor module script.
 Leaving the tokens as single use varibles are the most secure and never Printing/Sharing them in code.